Democratic Republic of the Congo: Independence and political crisis (1960–1965)

 In May 1960, a growing nationalist movement, the Mouvement National Congolais led by Patrice Lumumba, won the parliamentary elections.
-Lumumba became the first Prime Minister of the Democratic Republic of the Congo, then known as the Republic of the Congo, on 24 June 1960.
-The parliament elected Joseph Kasa-Vubu as president, of the Alliance des Bakongo (ABAKO) party.
+Lumumba became the first Prime Minister of the Republic of the Congo, on 24 June 1960.
+The parliament elected Joseph Kasa-Vubu as president of the Alliance des Bakongo (ABAKO) party.
 Other parties that emerged included the Parti Solidaire Africain led by Antoine Gizenga, and the Parti National du Peuple led by Albert Delvaux and Laurent Mbariko.

 The Belgian Congo achieved independence on 30 June 1960 under the name "République du Congo" ("Republic of Congo" or "Republic of the Congo" in English).
-As the neighboring French colony of Middle Congo (Moyen Congo) also chose the name "Republic of Congo" upon achieving its independence, the two countries are more commonly known as "Congo-Léopoldville" and "Congo-Brazzaville", after their capital cities.
+Shortly after, on 15 August 1960, the neighboring French colony of Middle Congo also gained independence and adopted the same name, 'Republic of Congo.'
+To avoid confusion between the two, the former Belgian Congo became known as the Democratic Republic of the Congo (DR Congo), while the former French colony retained the name 'Republic of the Congo' (Congo).

 Shortly after independence the Force Publique mutinied, and on 11 July the province of Katanga (led by Moïse Tshombe) and South Kasai engaged in secessionist struggles against the new leadership.
-Most of the 100,000 Europeans who had remained behind after independence fled the country, opening the way for Congolese to replace the European military and administrative elite.
+Most of the 100,000 Europeans who had remained behind after independence fled the country.
 After the United Nations rejected Lumumba's call for help to put down the secessionist movements, Lumumba asked for assistance from the Soviet Union, who accepted and sent military supplies and advisers.
 On 23 August, the Congolese armed forces invaded South Kasai.
-Lumumba was dismissed from office on 5 September 1960 by Kasavubu who publicly blamed him for massacres by the armed forces in South Kasai and for involving Soviets in the country.
-Lumumba declared Kasavubu's action unconstitutional, and a crisis between the two leaders developed.
+Lumumba was dismissed from office on 5 September 1960 by Kasa-Vubu who publicly blamed him for massacres by the armed forces in South Kasai and for involving Soviets in the country.
+On 7 September, Lumumba made a speech to the Congolese House of Representatives, arguing his dismissal was illegal under the nation's laws.
+Congolese law gave parliament, not the president, the authority to dismiss a government minister.
+The House and Senate both rejected the dismissal of Lumumba, but the removal proceeded unconstitutionally.